Josh-moreton/rwxt.org/Notion/02-revenue-map.md

 ### 7. Categorize and act

 Tag everything in your list as either a **revenue generator** (directly brings in money, like core features or conversion steps), a **revenue protector** (keeps revenue safe, like security/stability measures), or a **cost centre** (consumes resources without directly contributing to revenue).
 Once tagged, step back and review: Are you investing enough in the generators and protectors?
-Can you reduce or optimize the cost centres?
+Can you reduce or optimise the cost centres?
 Use these tags to guide where you spend your development time and budget in the coming weeks.

 **Action Items:**

 - Tag every feature and system with one of three labels
 - Calculate % of dev time spent on each category
 - Target: 60% generators, 30% protectors, 10% cost centres
-- Identify cost centres to eliminate or optimize
+- Identify cost centres to eliminate or optimise
 - Plan investments in under-resourced generators

 ---